 Crete (Chania)

-From the Venetian harbour of Chania Town to the wild beaches of the west — Balos, Elafonisi, the Samaria Gorge and the sunset cliffs of Falasarna.
+From the Venetian harbour of Chania Town to the great gorge of Samaria, the lagoons of Balos and Elafonisi, and the south-coast quiet of Paleochora.

 The Chania region is the most dramatic corner of Crete — and arguably the most dramatic in all of Greece.
 The White Mountains rise to over 2400m behind a coastline that holds two of the world's most famous beaches: the pink-sand lagoon of Elafonisi and the Caribbean-blue Balos.
 Add a Venetian old town, the deepest gorge in Europe, and some of the best food on the island, and Chania is impossible to do in less than 5 days.